 Cold Smoking Precautions!

-- Keep it Clean – Everything that comes in contact with the foods you are cold smoking must be kept sterile.
-If you are using a smoker or grill, it should be heated to a minimum of 300°F for thirty minutes and then allowed to cool just before you place the food inside.
+- Keep it Clean – Everything that comes in contact with food must be kept sterile.
+When using a smoker or grill, they should be heated to a minimum of 300°F for thirty minutes, then allowed to cool just before you place the food inside.
 All utensils, tools, wire racks, etc., should be run through your dishwasher before being used.
-Wash your hands before and after handling foods.
+Wash your hands before and after handling food.
 Use food-safe disposable gloves when possible.

 - Keep it Small – Smoking foods in small amounts.
 You need at least one inch of space between each item for smoke to get to the surface.
 Do not overcrowd items and keep different food items from coming in contact with each other.
 For instance, do not let the meat come in contact with cheeses or other items.

 - Keep it Quick – Cold smoking times can be very long.
 Traditional ham can take months to reach perfection.
-On the other hand, a few hours in the cold smoke can impart a lot of flavor.
-Cheeses can go anywhere from 2 to 6 hours.
+On the other hand, a few hours in the cold smoke can impart a lot of flavors.
+Cheese can go anywhere from 2 to 6 hours.

 Best Cold Smokers